pietrorea/pietrorea.com/README.md

 # pietrorea.com

-This is the source code for [https://pietrorea.com](https://github.com/gatsbyjs/gatsby-starter-blog).
-The site is currently powered by [Gatsby.js](https://github.com/gatsbyjs/) and hosted on AWS.
+This is the source code and content for [https://www.pietrorea.com](https://www.pietrorea).
+The site is currently powered by [Gatsby.js](https://github.com/gatsbyjs/) and hosted on Netlify.
 The current Gatsby theme is a derivative of the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) template.
 Gatsby is great if you want to learn about React and GraphQL.

-By the way, only the source code for the site lives here.
-The actual content lives in a [separate repo](https://github.com/pietrorea/blog).
-This separation of concerns gives me the freedom to evolve and re-platform the blog over time without having to muck around with the format of the content.
-If you were wondering, on an infinite timeline, yes I'm planning to write my own blogging engine in Swift.

 ## Set up

-- Pre-reqs: make sure `node`, `yarn`, `nvm` are installed.
+- Prerequisites: make sure `node`, `yarn`, `nvm` are installed.
 Then install node 10 using nvm.
 - Clone [this repo](https://github.com/pietrorea/pietrorea.com) and run `yarn install`.
 Install peer dependencies.
-- Clone [https://github.com/pietrorea/blog](https://github.com/pietrorea/blog) in the same directory as `pietrorea.com`
-- Both repos have to at the same level because `pietrorea.com` references `blog` in `gatsby-config`.
 - Run `yarn dev` to run locally.

+# Content

+The blog posts and pages are written in Markdown and they are located in the `/src/content` directory.

+The posts use Jekyll-inspired [frontmatter](https://jekyllrb.com/docs/frontmatter/) to communicate metadata back to the blogging engine.
+The frontmatter variables currently supported are listed below:

+- **title**: The title of the blog post
+- **path**: The relative URL path for the blog post or page (e.g. `/2018/05/31/new-blogging-platform-gatsby-js` or `/now`).
+To prevent broken links, the blogging engine should not apend a URL prefix such as`blog` in front of this path.
+For example, `/path-example` should always be served from `https://pietrorea.com/path-example`.
+- **date**: Date of publication (e.g. 2018-05-31)
+- **author**: Blog post author
+- **layout**: Layout that the blogging engine should use.
+The only supported layout is `post` at the moment.
+- **status**: The status of the blog post.
+Supported values are `published` and `draft`.